nowshinarony/Data-Engeering-Brazil-Ecommerce/README.md

 ## Implementing the data model (ERD) using PostGreSQL
 - Create a new database named: brazilEcommerce
 - Open query tool -> run the sql commands in the file Tables.sql
-- Open PSQL tool -> run the commands in file loadDatafromCSV.txt.
+- Open PSQL tool -> run the commands in file loadDatafromCSV.rtf.
 Change the path to the path of your csv files.